 Register your new appliance on-line-at your convenience!
 Timely product registration will allow for enhanced communication and prompt service under the terms of your warranty, should the need arise.
-You may also mail in the pre-printed registration card included in the packing material.
+You may also mail in the pre-printed registration card included in the packing material, or detach and use the form in this Owner's Manual.